 I've seen a player with a Creator Program rank breaking your rules or creator guidelines!
 How do I report them?

-If you see a player with one of our Creator Program ranks violating our rules or creator guidelines, we would absolutely encourage you to report them to us - either via our Support Site, though the Creator Program Report form, or via email to [email protected] with the subject "Creator Report".
+If you see a player with one of our Creator Program ranks violating our rules or creator guidelines, we would absolutely encourage you to report them to us - either via our Support Site, through the Creator Program Report form, or via email to [email protected] with the subject "Creator Report".
 We investigate all reports regarding Creator Program members, and if we find these to be valid and accurate we do take appropriate actions against these creators.

 Additionally, if you see one of these players violating rules on our server while you're playing, we would also encourage you to report them using our regular in-game reporting tools so that our team can investigate and handle these cases more quickly if possible and appropriate.